LoicChr/TransferTraitDemo/README.md

 Scripts to use the methodology of **'Linking functional traits to demographic parameters in high-diversity community models'** by L. Chalmandrier, F. Hartig, D.C.
 Laughlin, H. Lischke, M. Pichler, D.B.
 Stouffer, L. Pellissier;

-The present code allows to calibrate a community model on a mountain grassland dataset via functional traits.
+\par The present code allows to calibrate a community model on a mountain grassland dataset via functional traits.
 The method assumes a linear relationship between functional traits and the demographic parameters of the community model with a transfer function.
 Through Bayesian inference it then calibrates the transfer function to best reproduce observed species abundances.

+\par All the necessary code to reproduce the analysis in the main manuscript and in the supporting information (including figures, tables and their associated source data).

 ## Scripts and functions
 ### Main analysis